NearFutureBand/aLifeGame/README.md

 * Some threads to process huge fields
 * Different dimentions for width and height
-* More correct condition of
+* More correct condition of stopping the animation

 ## Developers